Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Together, these differences highlight why fibromyalgia and MS require very different diagnostic approaches and management strategies, even when their symptoms may initially look alike.

-Possible symptom similarities of Fibromyalgia and MS
+Possible symptom similarities of fibromyalgia and MS

 Fibromyalgia and MS may coexist and share several common symptoms, which is why people sometimes confuse the two conditions.
 Understanding how these symptoms show up in each disorder can help highlight where the similarities end and the differences begin.